Brinks to acquire NCR Atleos in $6.6 billion deal

-Feb 26 : Brinks Co on Thursday said it will acquire NCR Atleos in a cash-and-stock deal valued at about $6.6 billion including debt, sending the digital retail solutions provider's shares down 11.1 per cent in after-hours trading to $120.50.
+Feb 26 : Brinks Co on Thursday said it will acquire NCR Atleos in a cash-and-stock deal valued at about $6.6 billion including debt, sending the cash management and logistics provider's shares down 6 per cent in after-hours trading to $126.90.

 NCR Atleos provides operational efficiency solutions for financial institutions and retailers, alongside digital-first financial self-service experiences for consumers.